Legal docs use a bunch of formal terms. Here are the definitions of everything you’ll see in this document.

 5.01.
 Any or all of the above Data may be required by us from time to time in order to provide you with the best possible service and experience when using our Website.
 Specifically, Data may be used by us for the following reasons:

 5.01.03. transmission by email of marketing materials that may be of interest to you;

-5.01.04. contact for market research purposes which may be done using email, telephone, fax or mail.
+5.01.04. contact for market research and/or marketing purposes which may be done using email, telephone, fax or mail.
 Such information may be used to customise or update the Website;

 5.01.05. evaluating your suitability for the program;

 5.01.06. daily tracking information including weight, sleep, mood, and eating, exercise, and mental habits, is used for the purpose of calculating a daily “health score” as well as monitoring your progress;

 5.01.07. in order to provide the User with more relevant advice and tips;

 5.01.08. and daily journaling for the purpose of allowing you to reflect on your progress